lilianricaud/patterning-complexity/Pattern_Template.md

 Alexander wrotte a lot of information to give evidence about the effectiveness of a pattern

 ## Source
-Where does the ninformation described come from (personal experience, scientific data, ...)
+Where does the information described come from (personal experience, scientific data, ...)

 ## Related patterns